The Petit Lenormand deck is available now. Limited stock

 Certain supports materialize conflicts that no longer progress.

-• Administrative or legal file blocked despite multiple follow-ups
+• An administrative or legal file that remains blocked despite multiple follow-ups

-• Complaint letters or formal notices left without satisfactory response
+• Complaint letters or formal notices that have gone unanswered satisfactorily

-• Reports or minutes of repetitive meetings on the same unresolved issue
+• Reports or minutes from repetitive meetings on the same unresolved issue

 Places